Indiana University–Purdue University Indianapolis: Later history

+The Office of Sustainability developed an IUPUI Sustainability Certificate for students.

+Split

-On August 12, 2022, the boards of trustees of both Purdue and IU announced that IUPUI would split into two separate universities, with completion of the split set to be finished by the fall 2024 semester.
-The School of Science will be operated by IU along with its other programs, including business, law, nursing, and social work, with the exception of the computer science department.
-The computer science, engineering, and technology programs will be operated by Purdue as a fully integrated extension of its West Lafayette campus.
-IU will add new computer science programs to its School of Informatics, Computing and Engineering, and Purdue intends to open a branch of its applied research institute on or near the IUPUI campus.
-IU will provide certain administrative services to both academic organizations and for the athletic programs.
+On August 12, 2022, the boards of trustees of both Purdue and IU announced that IUPUI would split into two separate universities, with completion of the split finished by the fall 2024 semester.
+The School of Science is now operated by IU along with its other programs, including business, law, nursing, and social work under Indiana University Indianapolis.
+The computer science, engineering, and technology programs are now operated by Purdue as the new Purdue University in Indianapolis, a fully integrated extension of its West Lafayette campus.
+IU added a new computer science programs to its School of Informatics, Computing and Engineering, and Purdue intends to open a branch of its applied research institute on or near the IUPUI campus, and plans to house several other programs in various locations throughout Indianapolis.
+IU will provide certain administrative services to both academic organizations, and the IUPUI athletic program will transfer to the new IU Indianapolis.

+In 2023, Purdue University created a separate tenure system called "University Tenure" for the IUPUI faculty affected by the split, which gave rise to concerns about unequal treatment and potential discrimination.
+The IUPUI Faculty Council said that IU President Pamela Whitten and Board of Trustees "undermined" shared governance.

 Academics

-IUPUI is one of nine campuses of the Indiana University and one of five campuses of the Purdue University system.
-The campus offers more than 550 degree programs provided by 17 different schools, two of which are Purdue University schools.
+IUPUI was one of nine campuses of Indiana University and one of five campuses of the Purdue University system.
+The campus offered more than 550 degree programs provided by 17 different schools, two of which are Purdue University schools.

-IUPUI has more students from the state of Indiana than any other campus in the state, the largest number of underrepresented minorities in the Indiana University system, and the largest population of graduate and professional students of any university in Indiana.
-Almost 75 percent of IUPUI classes have 25 or fewer students.

-IUPUI has more than 3,800 full-time faculty members.
-With research funding of more than $535 million, IUPUI is the second-largest site for research in Indiana.
+IUPUI had more than 3,800 full-time faculty members.
+With research funding of more than $629 million in 2024, IUPUI was the second-largest site for research in Indiana.